PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 In addition to the AI content generator tools in this guide, there is also a standalone [AI conversation tool](../ultra/ai-conversation.md) where students can directly interact with an AI persona.

+See our [general guide to Artificial Intelligence tools](../other-tools/ai.md) for more details on using AI responsibly and other AI tools available at UoY.

 ## Getting started

 AI-DA tools are available in many items within your course, shown by the 'magic'/stars AI icon.
 On a larger screen, you may also see **Auto-generate [tool name]**.